JuliaDiff/ChainRulesCore.jl/docs/src/config.md

 # [Rule configurations and calling back into AD](@id config)

-[`RuleConfig`](@ref) a method for making rules conditionally defined based on the presence of certain features in the AD system.
+[`RuleConfig`](@ref) is a method for making rules conditionally defined based on the presence of certain features in the AD system.
 Once key such feature is the ability to perform AD either in forwards or reverse mode or both.

-This is done with a kind of trait-like system (not Holy Traits), where the `RuleConfig` has a union of types as its only type-parameter.
+This is done with a trait-like system (not Holy Traits), where the `RuleConfig` has a union of types as its only type-parameter.
 Where each type represents a particular special feature of this AD.
-To indicate that the AD system has special property, it's `RuleConfig` should be defines as:
+To indicate that the AD system has a special property, its `RuleConfig` should be defined as:
 ```julia
 struct MyADRuleConfig <: RuleConfig{Union{Feature1, Feature2}} end
 ```